ducarme/springable/README.md

 A window named *Behavior creation* should pop up on your screen
 <p align="center"><img src="https://github.com/user-attachments/assets/20f715f0-d1cb-405b-9760-65faf9dbd7ae" height="320px"/></p>

-By playing around with the interface, you will be able to create various generalized force-displacement curve and generate the corresponding code to use in the
+By playing around with the interface, you will be able to create various generalized force-displacement curves and generate the corresponding code to use in the
 [spring model CSV file](#creating-a-csv-file-describing-the-spring-model).
-Hereinbelow, more details are provided about the various type mechanical behaviors.
+Hereinbelow, more details are provided about the various types of mechanical behavior.

 #### Linear behavior
 For a **linear** generalized force-displacement curve $F=kU$, where $k$ is the spring constant,